Step aside Pitbull; this Miami-born star is vying for international status as it takes its real estate prowess worldwide.

 “Share something you’re passionate about, whether that’s at law school or an extracurricular activity.
 We really want to find that extra interesting reason for what drives someone.” – a first-year junior associate

 “It is critical that they show that they know the firm, the local office and the attorneys who are interviewing them.
-Today, this is easier than ever.” – co-president and global chair of professional development and integration Brad D. Kaufman
+Today, this is easier than ever.” – Senior Chairman and Global Chair of Professional Development and Integration Brad D. Kaufman

 Callbacks